Common dolphin: Conservation

 Bycatch is the main threat that common dolphins face today.
 Short-beaked common dolphins are taken as cetacean bycatch the most in all of Europe, given that they are the most abundant dolphin in the Eastern Atlantic.
 About 1000 short-beaked common dolphins are bycaught in the North Atlantic each year by either tuna drift, trawling and gillnetting.
-The regulation is that only cetacean bycatch can not be longer than 15 meters, which exempts short-beaked common dolphins which are only about 2.7 meters.
 Common dolphin bycatch is a particularly important issue in Galicia, via trawler fishing.
 The bycatch of short beaked dolphins in Galicia from May to September from 2001 to 2002, consisted of 394 individuals annually.
 Depth was an important factor in bycatch, as incidental capture mostly took place along the continental shelf in water less than 300 m deep.
 Very few entrapments took place when the depth exceeded 300 m.
 Time of day was also important as most dolphins became trapped in trawling nets at night (most active feeding takes place at night).
-Most of the dolphins captured were males and had a mean age of 13+- 4.4 years.
+Most of the dolphins captured were males and had a mean age of 13±4.4 years.
 It is believed that the reason why the vast majority of bycatch consisted of males is because bachelor pods appear to be particularly abundant in Galicia from the May–October season.
 This fact reinforces the hypothesis that common dolphins may be sexually segregated in the Northeast Atlantic.
-If there was a ban on fishing in Galicia in waters than less than 250 m deep, and if there were seasonal closures, it is estimated that 78% of the dolphins would not have been caught.
-In the Western North Atlantic, dolphins are vulnerable to driftnet fishing targetting swordfish, with the number of males being caught as bycatch, doubling the number of females.
+If there was a ban on fishing in Galicia in waters less than 250 m deep, and if there were seasonal closures, it is estimated that 78% of the dolphins would not have been caught.
+In the Western North Atlantic, dolphins are vulnerable to driftnet fishing targeting swordfish, with the number of males being caught as bycatch, doubling the number of females.
 It was also found from stranding samples that males tend to strand more.
 This provides evidence of sex-based habitat partitioning or pod congregation.

 Common dolphins were abundant in the western Mediterranean Sea until the 1960s but occurrences there have tailed off rapidly.
 The reasons are not well understood, but are believed to be due to extensive human activity in the area.
 In the US, they are a protected species and sometimes are caught by accident in some trawler nets as by-catch, though despite this they are still quite common throughout their range.
-Despite these potential threats, the short-beaked common dolphin is considered to be Least Concern by the IUCN Red List, and the long-beaked common dolphin is listed as Data Deficient.
+Despite these potential threats, the short-beaked common dolphin is listed as least concern on the IUCN Red List, and the long-beaked common dolphin is listed as data deficient.